MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ### Presentation format for SvcFieldValue {#svcfieldvalue}

-In ServiceForm, the SvcFieldValue is an associative array of keys and values.
+In presentation format, the SvcFieldValue is represented as zero or more key=value pairs separated by whitespace.

 Keys are IANA-registered SvcParamKeys ({{svcparamregistry}}) with both a lower-case string representation and